Solar Panel Repair

 The answer is a big yes.
 Animals like birds, squirrels, or rats can chew on wires or build nests around them.
 They can also leave droppings on your panels that block sunlight.

 In fact, if these droppings are acidic, you could lose between 46 and 89 percent of your power.
 To prevent this, you can consider installing mesh guards or a pest control service.
+For more details, check our full guide on solar panel bird proofing.

 If weather and wildlife leave your system alone, sometimes there are hidden manufacturing defects affecting the performance.